UpperCod/microfrontend/README.md

 where :

-* `@atomico/microfront` : will allow the use of renders that work in an iframe in a secure and isolated way
+- `@atomico/microfront` : will allow the use of renders that work in an iframe in a secure and isolated way
-* `ComponentPreact` : functional component that allows you to reflect the props to the component to be imported by the render from the iframe
+- `ComponentPreact` : functional component that allows you to reflect the props to the component to be imported by the render from the iframe
-* `ComponentPreact[root]` : allows to define the root of the route to be observed by iframe, with the aim of the router synchronizing effectively
+- `ComponentPreact[root]` : allows to define the root of the route to be observed by iframe, with the aim of the router synchronizing effectively

+## Live Example

+the [Example](https://uppercod.github.io/microfrontend/dist/) teaches how preact exists inside the shadow Dom using css-in-js thanks to encapsulation with iframe.